martinetd/input-over-ssh/README.md

 python -m input_over_ssh.client -L
 ```

-This will print a list of all available evdev/libinput devices.
+This will print a list of all available evdev devices.
 If no devices appear, ensure the current user has access to the raw */dev/input* device files (e.g. by adding the user to the *input* group).

 Then pass the path of the device to be forwarded, and pipe the output to an instance of input-over-ssh running on the server.
 Also pass the `-u` flag to Python when running the client, to force unbuffered output.
 For example: